-- 33. In response to the proposed moratorium, representatives of the Enterprise and Junex met with the Deputy Minister of the QMNR, Mr. Robert Sauvé, and the QMNR's Manager of Exploration, Jean-Yves Laliberte, on January 15, 2011 in Quebec City.
-At this meeting, the Enterprise and Junex re-iterated that their exploration and development plans for the River Permit areas did not entail any drilling in the St. Lawrence River.
+42. In response to the proposed moratorium, representatives of the Enterprise and Junex met with the Deputy Minister of the QMNR, Mr. Robert Sauvé, and the QMNR's Manager of Exploration, Jean-Yves Laliberte, on January 15, 2011 in Quebec City.
+At this meeting, the

+Enterprise and Junex re-iterated that their exploration and development plans for the River Permit areas did not entail any drilling in the St. Lawrence River.
 Rather, drilling would take place on-shore, and the wellbore would be drilled vertically on-shore then horizontally at depth below the river.
 These comments made by the Enterprise and Junex appeared to be well-received by Messrs.
 Sauvé and Laliberte, and the Enterprise and Junex were informed at that meeting that the resources contained in the River Permit would be accessible to them in the future.
-Additionally, Mr. Sauvé assured the Enterprise and Junex that he would revert to them in short order. - 34.
-However, despite repeated attempts to contact him and messages left for him, the Enterprise was unable to reach Mr. Sauvé and never heard back from him or anyone else at the QMNR regarding the river permits or any other matter connected with Bill 18.
-Rather, without any further consultation or notice to the Enterprise nor any public announcement, the Government of Quebec introduced Bill 18 in the National Assembly on May 12, 2011.
+Additionally, Mr. Sauvé assured the Enterprise and Junex that he would revert to them in short order.

+- 43. However, despite repeated attempts to contact him and messages left for him, the Enterprise was unable to reach Mr. Sauvé and never heard back from him or anyone else at the QMNR regarding the River Permit or any other matter connected with Bill 18.
+Rather, without any further consultation or notice to the Enterprise nor any public announcement, the Government of Quebec introduced Bill 18 in the Quebec National Assembly on May 12, 2011.
 This Bill proposed to revoke all mining rights including Petroleum and Natural Gas Exploratory Permits for a stretch of the St. Lawrence River including the area covered by the River Permit.
-Moreover, the Government of Quebec, through Bill 18, proposed to revoke these rights without offering any compensation whatsoever.
+Moreover, the Government of Quebec, through Bill 18, proposed to revoke these rights without offering any compensation whatsoever. - 44.
+On May 20, 2011, the Quebec Oil & Gas Association ("QOGA") requested that members of the QOGA submit their positions on Bill 18 so the QOGA's position could be presented to the Government of Quebec and, on May 24, 2011, the Enterprise submitted its position to the QOGA to the effect that Bill 18 amounted to an expropriation without justification or compensation.

-- 35. On May 20, 2011, the Quebec Oil & Gas Association ("QOGA") requested that members of the QOGA submit their positions on Bill 18 so the QOGA's position could be presented to the Government of Quebec and, on May 24, 2011, the Enterprise submitted its position to the QOGA to the effect that Bill 18 amounted to an expropriation without justification or compensation. - 36.
-On May 31, 2011, representatives of the QOGA attended special consultations on Bill 18 conducted by the Committee on Agriculture, Fisheries, Energy and Natural Resources of the Quebec National Assembly.
-The representatives of the QOGA were told that nothing could be done to change Bill 18, and that "a political decision" had already been made to push it through. - 37.
-On June 10, 2011, less than a month after it had been introduced into the National Assembly without warning, without consultation, and without notice, Bill 18 was quietly and quickly passed in the National Assembly with little ceremony and became law as An Act to limit oil and gas activities (the "Act").
+- 45. On May 31, 2011, representatives of the QOGA attended special consultations on Bill 18 conducted by the Committee on Agriculture, Fisheries, Energy and Natural Resources of the Quebec National Assembly.
+The representatives of the QOGA were told that nothing could be done to change Bill 18, and that "a political decision" had already been made to push it through. - Assembly without warning, without consultation, and without notice, Bill 18 was quietly and quickly passed in the National Assembly with little ceremony and became law as An Act to limit oil and gas activities (the "Act").
 Once again, none of the interested parties, including the Enterprise, received any warning or notice the Act was about to be passed, nor were they meaningfully consulted.
-The Act received Royal Assent on June 13, 2011.
+The Act received Royal Assent on June 13, 2011. - 47.
+It should be noted that on May 15, 2013, the Quebec government introduced Bill 37, An Act to prohibit certain shale natural gas exploration and production activities.
+Bill 37 proposes a moratorium on all shale gas exploration in the lowlands of Quebec's St. Lawrence eco-region and if passed, will revoke all drilling licences without compensation from the province of Quebec, including those held by the Enterprise.